Summit Primary Care

 Family Medicine located in Denver, CO, Colorado Springs, CO, Pueblo, CO & La Junta, CO

 Neuropathy is a name for pain and other symptoms that develop from your nerves.
-If you have neuropathy, Summit Primary Care offers expert treatment at the practice's offices in Denver, Colorado Springs, and Pueblo, Colorado.
+If you have neuropathy, Summit Primary Care offers expert treatment at the practice's offices in Denver, Colorado Springs, La Junta, and Pueblo, Colorado.
 Their experienced team members can diagnose and treat the many forms of neuropathy and their underlying causes for a better quality of life.
 Find out more by calling Summit Primary Care or booking an appointment online today.

 Neuropathy is a term for conditions affecting your nerves.
 The most common form is peripheral neuropathy, which may develop as a result of:

 - Hypothyroidism (underactive thyroid)

 - Vitamin B deficiencies

 - Kidney and liver diseases

 - Connective tissue disorders

 Peripheral neuropathy can also set in during or after having some infectious diseases, including shingles, Lyme disease, hepatitis C, HIV, and Epstein-Barr (mono).
 In some cases, neuropathy is idiopathic, meaning there's no identifiable cause.

 As neuropathy affects your nerves, the symptoms relate to whatever function the affected nerves perform.
 There are three types of nerves: